exyte/Chat/README.md

 ### Modifiers
 If you are not using your own `messageBuilder`:
 `avatarSize` - the default avatar is a circle, you can specify its diameter here
+`tapAvatarClosure` - closure to call on avatar tap
 `messageUseMarkdown` - whether the default message cell uses markdown
+`mediaPickerSelectionParameters`  - a struct holding MediaPicker selection parameters (mediaType, selectionStyle, etc.)
 `assetsPickerLimit` - the maximum media count that the user can select in the media picker
 `enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so the user can load more messages
 `chatNavigation(title: String, status: String? = nil, cover: URL? = nil)` - pass the info for the Chat's navigation bar